pantheon-systems/documentation/source/content/guides/fastly-pantheon/09-fastly-faq.md

 anchorid: fastly-faq
 ---

-This section provides answers to frequently asked questions about using Fastly on Pantheon.
+This section provides answers to frequently asked questions about using Fastly on the Pantheon platform.

 ## Can I use my own Fastly account with the Pantheon Global CDN?